hexa-decim8/ISBPM/Class_Materials/Week_1/README.md

 		* Network breaches, loss of IP, loss of customer data, loss of company reputation
 		* "spaghetti code"
 		* difficulty maintaining codebase in the future (i.e. 'legacy' development issues...very costly)
-4. Quick review
+4. Questions?
-5. Questions?
+5. Review day 1
 6. Preview of Day 2
 	* Things to think about:
 		* How would you solve these problems?